This is a guest post written by Christina Garrett from Be Bold Stay Gold.

 The more I read about Keto, and I read a lot… like more than just a blog post on the internet, I discovered that there was so much more to this diet than weight loss alone.
 In fact, it boasts health and performance benefits for type 2 diabetes, epilepsy, PCOS, metabolic syndrome, blood pressure, cholesterol, mental focus and numerous autoimmune diseases.
 Don’t you feel better about giving up bread & wine already?

 Which brings me to my point….
 Bro, do you even Keto?

 A ketogenic diet is a low carb, high fat, moderate protein diet that turns your body into a fat-burning machine (Ketosis).
 Who doesn’t want to be a fat burning machine?

 Ketosis is a metabolic state in which fat provides most of the fuel for the body.
 You reach this state by limiting your carb intake to 20g net carbs a day.
 That is not a lot of carbs.
 You are basically saying goodbye to bread, pasta, quinoa, potatoes, wine… and getting most of those carbs from veggies.

-The thing stopping most people from attempting this way of eating is the idea of increasing the amount of fat in their diet, not realizing that to burn fat you have to eat fat. (and fat is delicious!)
-You need FULL-fat everything, which makes this way of eating not only incredibly satisfying – leaving you full for hours, (dare I even say the whole day) but you get to lose weight and have amazing mental clarity.
+The thing stopping most people from attempting this way of eating is the idea of increasing the amount of fat in their diet, not realising that to burn fat you have to eat fat. (and fat is delicious!)
+You need FULL fat everything, which makes this way of eating not only incredibly satisfying – leaving you full for hours, (dare I even say the whole day) but you get lose weight and have amazing mental clarity.

 Remember what it was like to have a thought and… look a shiny thing.